 NEW PADDLING CLUB LAUNCHES IN GEORGIA'S STATE PARKS

 ATLANTA, February 9, 2009 ~~ Georgia’s State Park System has unveiled a new club just for canoe and kayak enthusiasts.
 The Park Paddlers Club includes six state parks with waterways ranging from tidal rivers to the celebrated Okefenokee Swamp.
-Members can earn a bragging-rights t-shirt by paddling all 22 miles at Crooked River, George L. Smith, Magnolia Springs, Reed Bingham, Stephen C. Foster and Sweetwater Creek state parks.
+Members can earn a bragging-rights t-shirt by paddling all 22 miles at Crooked River, George L. Smith, Chattahoochee Bend, Reed Bingham, Stephen C. Foster and Sweetwater Creek state parks.

 The Department of Natural Resources’ new commissioner, who is a long-time kayaker, announced the Park Paddlers Club during the DNR’s annual Weekend for Wildlife fundraising event.

 “I am particularly excited to announce the Park Paddlers Club since I have personally explored most of these water trails,” said Commissioner-Select Chris Clark.
 “Georgia has some truly remarkable paddle destinations, and I hope this new effort will not only expose visitors to this growing sport but also challenge Georgians to stretch their muscles and explore the great outdoors.”